This Registry-Registrar Agreement (this "Agreement") is between

 to them in the Registry-Registrar Agreement.

-charged by Registry Operator for all new and renewal registrations of
+by Registry Operator for all new and renewal registrations of Registered

-Registered Names registered by Registrar during the Billing Period,
+Names registered by Registrar during the Billing Period, divided by the

-DNS name servers in a single geographic location, all responding on
+servers in a single geographic location, all responding on one or more

 1.5.1.
 A (host address) or